mmakino/sequelizedBurger/README.md

 * Each `devoured` burger on the right side also has a `Remove` button to be deleted from the list.

+## Objectives

+* Implement the app with MVC Restful API
+* Utilize Sequelize ORM for MySQL database connection
+* Make use of multiple tables and relations

 ### Deployment and Availability

 * Heroku